-A planning approval cannot be issued after a building has been built.
+Planning approval cannot be issued after works have been carried out without approval .
 Breaches of planning laws are criminal offences which can lead to convictions carrying a criminal record.

-If Council is made aware of a building on a property where approval is required but has not been received, Council officers will investigate and take the appropriate action under Council’s Enforcement Policy.
+If Council is made aware of unauthorised works where approval is required but has not been obtained, Council officers will investigate and take the appropriate action under Council’s Enforcement Policy.

 Illegal building works can be costly and difficult to resolve for the owner.
-Most importantly, the costs involved will most likely outweigh the standard cost of Council planning approval.
+Most importantly, the costs involved will most likely outweigh the standard cost of obtaining planning approval.

 Costs may include:

-At worst, you may be ordered by Council or the Court to demolish the illegal building, or restore the building to its original form.
+- You may be ordered by Council or the Court to demolish the illegal building, or restore the building to its original form